 Do you need to start testing for ractopamine in your product?
 Mérieux NutriSciences is excited to be introducing a new LC/MS method, validated against CFIA’s reference method CVDR-M-3021.09, for the detection of ractopamine, in addition to several other beta agonist residues in pork and beef samples.

 Our flagship chemistry lab, the Dr. John H. Silliker Solution Center in Crete, IL, is one of the exclusive USDA AMS approved labs to test for ractopamine in pork and beef.
-Contact us to start testing today!
+Download our vet drugs sell sheet for more information!

 Meet the Author